structuredpath/InterposeKit/README.md

 - Object hooks now use a global counter instead of UUIDs for dynamic subclass names.
 - Dynamic subclasses created at runtime are now cleaned up when the last hook is reverted on an object.
 - Class hooks must now target the exact class that actually implements the method to ensure the revert functionality works correctly.
-- Added initial Swift 6 compatibility with some thread-safety checks.
-Most usage is still expected to be single-threaded, though.
+- Added initial Swift 6 support with basic concurrency checks.
+Should be thread-safe, but most usage is still expected to be single-threaded.
 - Removed support for [delayed hooking](https://steipete.com/posts/mac-catalyst-crash-hunt/) (`whenAvailable(…)`) to keep the library laser-focused.
 - …and heavily refactored the Swift part of the codebase: cleaner use of Objective-C runtime APIs, a revamped `InterposeError` enum, and new supporting types like `HookScope` or `HookState`.

 ### Fixes

-- Fixed a crash where `IKTAddSuperImplementationToClass` was stripped in release builds per [steipete/InterposeKit#29](https://github.com/steipete/InterposeKit#29) by using the fix from [steipete/InterposeKit#30](https://github.com/steipete/InterposeKit#30) submitted by @Thomvis, which replaces a call via dynamic library with a direct Swift call to `IKTSuperBuilder.addSuperInstanceMethod(to:selector:)`.
+- Fixed a crash where `IKTAddSuperImplementationToClass` was stripped in release builds per [steipete/InterposeKit#29](https://github.com/steipete/InterposeKit/issues/29) by using the fix from [steipete/InterposeKit#30](https://github.com/steipete/InterposeKit/issues/30) submitted by @Thomvis, which replaces a call via dynamic library with a direct Swift call to `IKTSuperBuilder.addSuperInstanceMethod(to:selector:)`.
-- Fixed floating-point register handling on arm64 using the patch from [steipete/InterposeKit#37](https://github.com/steipete/InterposeKit#37) submitted by @ishutinvv, which resolves an issue affecting swizzled methods with `CGFloat` parameters or structs like `CGPoint` and `CGRect` due to floating-point registers not being restored in the correct order after the trampoline call.
+- Fixed floating-point register handling on arm64 using the patch from [steipete/InterposeKit#37](https://github.com/steipete/InterposeKit/issues/37) submitted by @ishutinvv, which resolves an issue affecting swizzled methods with `CGFloat` parameters or structs like `CGPoint` and `CGRect` due to floating-point registers not being restored in the correct order after the trampoline call.

 ## References